wieden-kennedy/autoscalebot/README.md

 Backends
 --------
-To allow for tuning to your app's particular needs, autoscale provides backends for load measurement, decision-making, and notification.
+To allow for tuning to your app's particular needs, heroku-autoscale provides backends for load measurement, decision-making, and notification.
 You can also write your own backend, by subclassing the base class of any of them.
 Pull requests for additional backends are also welcome!

 There are four backends:  Measure, Decide, Scale, and Notify.
 Here's what they do: